spreaker/node-mock-http-server/README.md

 #### `requests(filter)`

 Returns an array containing all requests received.
-If `filter` is defined, it allows to filter requests by `method` and/or `path`.
+If `filter` is defined, it allows to filter requests by `method`, `path`, or both.

 | Filter          | Description |
 | --------------- | ----------- |